EXPLAINER: What's a 'wealth tax' and how would it work?

 Seems that way.

 There is a legitimate debate about the optimal forms of taxation.
 Is it better for the economy for the wealthy to keep their assets invested in new businesses?
-Or, is it better for some of their money to go to the government to help fund programs like child care, universal pre-K and shifts to renewable energy?
+Or is it better for some of their money to go to the government to help pay for programs such as child care, universal pre-K and shifts to renewable energy?

 What is clear is that the wealthy do have money to tax, should the government wish to do it.